ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/5_Metals/054000 Cold-Formed Metal Framing.md

 1. SUMMARY
    1. Section Includes:
-      1. Load bearing and nonload-bearing metal stud wall framing.
+      1. Load bearing and non-load-bearing metal stud wall framing.
    1. Anchorage, bridging and bracing.
    1. Metal joint framing with anchorage and bridging.
    1. Related Sections:
       1. Section 051200 - Structural Steel Framing
    1. Section 052100 - Steel Joist Framing Section 053100 - Metal Decking
    1. Section 092900 - Gypsum Board Systems
-1. SUBMITTALS
+2. SUBMITTALS
    1. Comply with the pertinent Provisions of Section 01330.
    1. Provide product data on all materials to be utilized.
-1. QUALITY ASSURANCE
+3. QUALITY ASSURANCE
    1. Applicable Standards:
       1. Conform to the current edition of the following standards:
             1. AISI "Specifications for the Design of Cold-Formed Steel Structural Members